oneapi-src/oneCCL/_sources/env_variables.rst.txt

 **Description**

 Set this environment variable to control fusion of collective operations.
-The real fusion will depend on additional settings described below.
+The real fusion depends on additional settings described below.

 CCL_FUSION_BYTES_THRESHOLD